ljsf/flask/docs/index.rst

     :align: center
     :target: https://palletsprojects.com/p/flask/

 Welcome to Flask's documentation.
-Get started with :ref:`installation` and then get an overview with the :ref:`quickstart`.
+Get started with :ref:`installation`  // ref是reference的缩写 and then get an overview with the :ref:`quickstart`.
 There is also a more detailed :ref:`tutorial` that shows how to create a small but complete application with Flask.
-Common patterns are described in the :ref:`patterns` section.
+Common patterns are described in the :ref:`patterns`(//patterns是模块的意思) section.
 The rest of the docs describe each component of Flask in detail, with a full reference in the :ref:`api` section.

 Flask depends on the `Jinja`_ template engine and the `Werkzeug`_ WSGI